lubbu07/Walmart_Sales_Analysis/README.md

    ```
 2. Set up Kaggle API and download the dataset.
 3. Run `main.py` to clean and load the data.
-4. Explore SQL business queries in the `sql_queries/` folder.
+4. Explore SQL business queries in the `sql_queries` file.

 ---